Mera peak Climbing - 12 Days

 This distance is negligible (around 4-5 km); trekking up increases altitude with exhaustion, so much in thin air.
 Acclimatize properly and walk slowly while drinking plenty of water today.
 Prepare to rest and put on the last clothes for the summit ascent at this High Camp.
 Watch staggering sunsets over surrounding peaks while your guides give you a thorough review of climbing assets and innovations for the proposed summit climb.

-Day 8: This is the most thrilling and rewarding day of the Mera Peak Climbing expedition: the summit day.
-Setting off early before first light hour or two-departure is anywhere between 2 to 3 am-from Mera High Camp at 5,780m toward the Mera Peak of 6,471 meters.
+This is the most thrilling and rewarding day of the Mera Peak Climbing expedition: the summit day.
+Setting off early before first light- an hour or two-departure is anywhere between 2 and 3 am-from Mera High Camp at 5,780m toward the Mera Peak at 6,471 meters.
 Due to the altitude and biting wind, it becomes physically demanding, whereas technically only simple or moderate; therefore, suitable for trekkers having some basic mountaineering skills.

 After an altogether brief yet victorious moment on the summit, you would make a descent back to High Camp to rest a bit before descending further down to Khare.
 The long day that would take over twelve hours, filled with climbing and descending, would be perhaps physically and mentally draining, but rewarding to the core, with gloating at the achievement of your grand objective in high-altitude mountaineering.

-The trek lasts 6 to 7 hours, for which time you will be able to enjoy a very pleasant, scenic walk and plenty of time to reflect over your great achievement.
-As you drop down in altitude, you feel lighter in your breaths, and the environment grows greener and more colorful.
+The trek lasts 6 to 7 hours, during which time you will be able to enjoy a very pleasant, scenic walk and plenty of time to reflect on your great achievement.
+As you drop down in altitude, you feel lighter in your breath, and the environment grows greener and more colorful.

 In Kothe, a nice accommodation awaits you, where you may relax and have an excellent dinner celebrating the conclusion of the climbing phase of your whole adventure.